joeattardi/joeattardi-com/src/content/blog/promise-creation.md

 ---
-title: "Promise Tips: When do I need to create my own Promise instance?"
+title: 'Promise Tips: When do I need to create my own Promise instance?'
 description: "Most of the time, you won't need to create a new Promise by calling the constructor - though there are some situations where it might be needed."
-pubDate: "2022-01-28"
+pubDate: '2022-01-28'
 ---

 Promises are pretty ubiquitous these days, but sometimes `Promise` based code is more complex that it needs to be.